brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 ```
 ---

 Now things get a little tricky.
 What do we want to pull out of the page?
-How do we select the right thing, and make sure it won't break when REI makes minor changes to the website?
+How do we select the right elements, and make sure it won't break when REI makes minor changes to the website?

 Let's use Chrome DevTools to examine the page.
 All of the products that come up in the search are in a `<ul>` list, and each `<li>` item has the class `"TileItem`".
 Nothing else on the page has the class `"TileItem"`, so that seems like a safe thing to filter by.